Robust Fully-Asynchronous Methods for Distributed Training over General Architecture: Convergence Analysis

+\begin{Rem} Similar to Remark~\ref{remark_strong_cvx} for strongly-convex cases, the activation of non-root node cannot guarantee a sufficient descent towards stationary point for general non-convex objective, which renders the vanilla descent lemma~\cite{tian2020achieving, kungurtsev2021decentralized} based on the smooth property invalid.
+We thus resort to the two-time-scale technique again to warrant a sufficient descent towards stationary point over a window of length $T$ (where each of common root nodes is activated at least once), which is fundamental for establishing the above lemma. \end{Rem}

-With the above supporting lemmas, we provide the sub-linear convergence result of the proposed algorithm. \begin{Thm} [Sub-linear convergence] Suppose Assumption \ref{Ass_weight_matrix}-\ref{Ass_bounded_var} hold.
+With the above two supporting lemmas, we provide the sub-linear convergence result of the proposed algorithm. \begin{Thm} [Sub-linear convergence] Suppose Assumptions \ref{Ass_weight_matrix}-\ref{Ass_bounded_var} hold.
 For any $K > 0 $ being a multiple of $T$, and any constant step size satisfying $\gamma \leqslant \bar{\gamma}$, we have for Algorithm \ref{Myalgorithm_RASGT_GV}